Elements-Agency/benjaminjyoung/content/story/one-last-walk-with-izzy/index.md

 accolades:
     - Featured in the 2025 Juried FRESH Exhibit at Summit Artspace in Akron, Ohio.
+    - Featured in ActLoCLE's Featured Artist.
+    - Featured in Massillon Community Arts Council's Featured Artist.
-    - Featured in the 2nd Annual Juried ActLoCLE Exhibit in Cleveland, Ohio.
+    - Featured online in the 2nd Annual Juried ActLoCLE Exhibit in Cleveland, Ohio.
+    - Featured in Voyage Ohio - Benjamin Young’s Story.

+collection: Back into The Light
 ---

 There are some walks we get to take — and some that live only in the quiet corners of our hearts. **One Last Walk With Izzy** is one of those moments I never had, but always wished for.